Pig breeds: the Iberian pig

 Hams from Iberian pigs

-The products we can obtain from Iberian pigs must always indicate the percentage of purity of the pig's breed and when it comes to hams and shoulders, these must be identified with the colour flanges according to their diet.
+The products that we can obtain from Iberian pigs must always indicate the percentage of purity of the pig's breed and when it comes to hams and shoulders, these must be identified with coloured flanges according to their diet.
 Here is a summary of the different hams that you can find according to the percentage of Iberian breed and the feed received.

-- Jamón de campo ibérico: In this case, the diet and lifestyle of the Iberian pig varies.
-Its breed is 50% or 75% Iberian, but even so, it does not live in the open range, but combines farm and free-range.
+- Jamón de cebo de campo ibérico: In this case, the diet and lifestyle of the Iberian pig varies.
+Its breed is 50% or 75% Iberian, but even so, it does not live in the open range, but combines farm and free range.
 They feed on fodder and cereals, but also on wild fruits, herbs, etc. when they go out to graze.
-This combined diet means that their ham is of higher quality than a 100% free-range Iberian ham.
+This combined diet means that their ham is of higher quality than the one from an Iberian pig reared totally within the farm.

 In short, the Iberian pig is an animal exclusive to the Iberian Peninsula that provides us with a star product such as Iberian ham.
 This product has become a worldwide claim in the world of gastronomy and a symbol of our country.